skyguy94/windows-powershell-docs/docset/windows/addsdeployment/Install-ADDSForest.md

 - Windows Server 2012 R2:  6 or Win2012R2
 - Windows Server 2016: 7 or WinThreshold

-The domain functional level cannot be lower than the forest functional level, but it can be higher.
+The domain functional level cannot be lower than the forest functional level, but it can't be higher.
 The default is automatically computed and set.

 ```yaml